Skip to main content

 6 mentions Positive Neutral Negative

-The game suffers from poor hardware optimization, resulting in subpar performance that detracts from the experience.
-While it doesn't completely ruin gameplay, users express frustration with the lack of polish and hope for improved optimization in future updates.
+The game currently suffers from poor hardware optimization, leading to subpar performance that detracts from the experience.
+While not entirely game-breaking, users hope for significant improvements to enhance mobile playability and overall smoothness.

 • “Nothing that truly ruins the experience, but I do hope for better optimization.”